ONSdigital/dis-routing-performance-test/README.md

 ## Getting started

-The service consists of a handle that can handle any and all requests that are used in the performance tests (`handleanythingserver`, port 30001)
+The service consists of a handler that can handle any and all requests that are used in the performance tests (`handle-anything-server`, port 30001)

 ```shell
 go run main.go